A Terrific Console With Terrifying Moments

 Ocarina of Time is one of the best games for Nintendo 64 and is arguably one of the best of the entire Legend of Zelda series.
 Those who grew up with a 64 likely played this masterpiece and experienced some of the darker moments featured in it.

-As well as the heavy hints that all of the sages are actually dead and more creepy Ocarina of Time details, included in this list are Wallmasters, which always freaked me out.
+Along with heavy hints that all of the sages are actually dead and more creepy Ocarina of Time details, included in this list are Wallmasters, which always freaked me out.

 Wallmasters are invisible until they reveal themselves, creeping on the walls and ceilings to come and grab Link if he ventures into their territory.
 The shadow and horrifying sound effects only add to the terror.
 Forest Temple and Spirit Temple, I'm looking at you.